The Other Boleyn Girl (2008 film): Production

-In the film, Thomas Boleyn stated Anne was in France for a couple months.
-In real life Anne was in France for seven years.

 Release

 Theatrical

-The film was first released in theatres on February 29, 2008, though its world premiere was held at the 58th Berlin International Film Festival held on February 7–17, 2008.
+The film was first released in theatres on February 29, 2008, though its world premiere took place at the 58th Berlin International Film Festival held February 7–17, 2008.
 The film earned $9,442,224 in the United Kingdom, and $26,814,957 in the United States and Canada.
 The combined worldwide gross of the film was $75,598,644, more than double the film's $35 million budget.

 Home media

 The film was released in Blu-ray and DVD formats on June 10, 2008.
 Extras on both editions include an audio commentary with director Justin Chadwick, deleted and extended scenes, character profiles, and featurettes.
 The Blu-ray version includes BD-Live capability and an additional picture-in-picture track with character descriptions, notes on the original story, and passages from the original book.